mirisuzanne/grapefruitlab-staticCMS/content/shows/strange-bird-queer-bird.md

   alt: a bowerbird nest with an arch of twigs surrounded by blue ceramic shards
 summary: A true love story, told through dance, poetry, music, and sculpture.
 ---
 Opening April 7, at Buntport Theater.
+Etc Etc.